 Samphire Staff Accommodation

-Rottnest Island Authority is seeking public comment on a development application for staff accommodation for Samphire Rottnest on Parker Point Road, South Thomson, Rottnest Island.The proposal consists of staff accommodation for up to 211 occupants encompassing:
+Rottnest Island Authority (RIA) is assessing a development application to develop accommodation for staff working at Hotel Rottnest, Isola and Samphire Rottnest.The proposal consists of staff accommodation for up to 211 occupants encompassing:

 - 1 Site Manager’s Unit,